aleph2c/miros-xml/docs/source/how_it_works.rst

 ``_post_fifo``, ``post_lifo``, ``_post_lifo`` and ``token_match`` methods.
 A
 custom ``scribble`` function is written and returned as well.

-On line 1 we see that the result is cashed to speed up calls the ``outmost_region_functions``.
+On line 1 we see that the result is cached to speed up calls to the ``outmost_region_functions``.

 At the top of any injector you will see this ``outmost_region_functions``,